armin--nukic/ManualTestingWebService/README.md

 Manual testing some web service with detailed test cases

-      Manual testing some web service with detailed test plan
+      Manual testing some web service with detailed test plan in Excel